AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > The concept of priority has been introduced in `tsurlfilter v2.1.0` and `CoreLibs v1.13`.
 > Before that AdGuard didn't have any special priority computation algorithm and collisions handling could be different depending on AdGuard product and version.

+ > **Note**
+ >
+ > Aliases are not visibly included in these categories, however, they are utilized within the engine to compute weight.

 #### 1. Basic modifiers, the presence of each adds 1 to the priority: {#priority-category-1}

 [//]: # (Please keep them sorted)